nadzyah/baseline-data-form/README.md

   </tbody>
 </table>

-You should specify the format of the field in yaml comment.
+You should specify the format of the field in the YAML comment.
 Do it the next way:
 ```yaml
 label: value   #[substitution][format]
 ```